fgsect/fexm/README.md

 For this, FExM provides a github crawler.

-To do that, create an an [auth token](https://github.com/settings/tokens) at GitHub.
+To do that, create an [auth token](https://github.com/settings/tokens) at GitHub.

 Afterwards, run
 ```sh